Kitura/Kitura-Session/README.md

 }
 ```

-This `Any` type must be JSON serializable, otherwise the session will fail when it attempts to save the session.
+This `Any` type must be JSON serializable.
+Otherwise, the session will fail when it attempts to save the session.

 #### Storing Codable in a Session